Do you plan your trips in advance or are you completely spontaneous?

 There are excellent destination guides on YouTube that you can access with a quick search.

-There are also vloggers who will give you a more personal perspective about their trip.
+There are also travel vloggers who will give you a more personal perspective about their trip.

 You can even save videos on places you want to travel to and organise them in playlists on your account.